-Supporting Deaf people and those with acquired hearing difficulties to live independent lives
+Supporting Deaf people to live independent lives

 Deaf Support at the WNDA Centre